KARNATISAITHARUN/documentation/using-ocular/tutorials/deserialization.md

       _.fullName(".*ObjectInputStream.*readUnshared.*"))

 sinkMethods.calledBy(cpg.method).newCallChain.p
 ```

-The OWASP guide also suggests to harden classes that derive from
+The OWASP guide also suggests hardening classes that derive from
 `Serializable`.
-You can use Ocular to identify classes that directly
+Use ShiftLeft Ocular to identify classes that directly
-inherit from `Serializable` as follows.
+inherit from `Serializable`

 ```
 cpg.typeDecl.name("Serializable").derivedTypeDecl.fullName.l
 ```

 For classes that inherit from `Serializable` either directly or
-indirectly, you can use the following query:
+indirectly, use the query
 ```
 cpg.typeDecl.name("Serializable").derivedTypeDeclTransitive.fullName.l
 ```

 In the context of deserialization vulnerabilities, it may also be
 interesting to review the versions of libraries.
 As an example, to
-determine the version of the "XStream" library, you can issue the
+determine the version of the "XStream" library, issue the query
-following query.

 ```
 cpg.dependency.name(".*xstream.*").version.l